Now Available! Candidates' Forum for each contested race (and a combined forum for the uncontested races) ready for viewing on SudburyTV:

 Where do I vote on Election Day?

-On Election Day, you can vote at your usual polling place, 7 A.M. - 8 P.M. on November 3.
-(Early in-person voting happens only at Town Hall for all registered voters).
+On Election Day, you can vote at your usual polling place, 7 A.M. - 8 P.M. on March 29.

 Fairbank Community Center – Precincts 1, 1A, 2 and 5